Gwen Stefani And Blake Shelton’s Romance Divides Fans Of ‘The Voice’

 To make matters worse for Gwen Stefani, she’s currently dealing with negative tabloid coverage.
 Gossip Cop recently had to shoot down a rumor that Gwen is a”diva” and a “nightmare” to work with on The Voice.

 Do you think Gwen Stefani and Blake Shelton’s relationship is getting too much attention on The Voice?
-Share your thoughts in the comments below.
+Share your thoughts in the comments section below.

 [Featured Image by Emma McIntyre/Getty Images for People’s Choice Awards]